Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 2. Genre Performance by Downloads

 High-download genres offer a broad reach for UA creatives, while rising genres (such as strategy) indicate pockets where paid LTV can outperform install volume.
-Creative messaging and ad creatives should reflect the gameplay expectations of each genre to enhance the conversion from install to retention.
+Creative messaging and ad creatives should reflect the gameplay expectations of each genre to improve the conversion from install to retention.

 Revenue and Monetization Analysis